 CPT Nina Davis is a captain in the United States Army Nurse Corp.
 She has worked for 28 as an RN.
 She has her MSN and APRN and is currently seeking her PhD in nursing.

-Jennifer Parrotte is the Director of Organizational Development, Nursing Education, Research, and the Magnet program Director at UPMC St. Margaret in Pittsburgh, PA.
+Jennifer Parrotte is the Director of Organizational Development, Nursing Education, Research, and the Magnet program at UPMC St. Margaret in Pittsburgh, PA.
 She is an executive mentor to six shared governance councils that include Inclusion, Evidence Based Practice and Research, Professional Practice, Night, Ambulatory, and Wellness Council.
 Jennifer has been recognized with awards such as, The University of Pittsburgh Gail Wolff Leadership award, The 10th annual UPMC St. Margaret Individual Patient Safety Award, and the Daisy Nurse Leader Award.

 Nadine Lindsay is a Family Nurse Practitioner (FNP), board-certified by the American Academy of Nurse Practitioners.
 Dr. Lindsay created a clinical platform for NP and doctoral students.
 Dr. Lindsay now serves as an FNP/Chief Executive Officer of DelCare Health Solutions.
 Dr. Lindsay has an extensive nursing background in critical care, progressive care, medical-surgical care, long-term acute care, geriatric, rehabilitation, hospice care, and ambulatory care.